pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/09-idealization-timing-and-regulatory-function.md

 Once an asymmetry injection successfully collapses symmetry, there is no regulatory incentive to repeat it.
 Repetition therefore indicates unresolved placement rather than insistence, emphasis, or affective intensity.

-When repetition is directed toward a single object—especially following minimal response, acknowledgment, or silence—it reflects retry logic under constraint.
+When repetition is directed toward a single object, especially following minimal response, acknowledgment, or silence, it reflects retry logic under constraint.
 The system is not strengthening asymmetry; it is testing whether asymmetry has registered.

 The analytic value of repetition emerges only when read multi-axially: across object specificity, temporal spacing, vector stacking, and feedback sensitivity.
 Frequency across many objects reflects ecological norm-setting.
 Frequency toward one object reflects unresolved comparative threat.

 ### Feedback, Failure, and Abandonment

 Asymmetry injection is feedback-dependent.
-Its success is determined not by intention or clarity, but by whether the object’s behavior reflects altered positioning—downgrading, disengagement, or acknowledged non-reciprocity.
+Its success is determined not by intention or clarity, but by whether the object’s behavior reflects altered positioning - downgrading, disengagement, or acknowledged non-reciprocity.

 Silence or downplaying constitutes asymmetry rejection, not because it challenges the signal, but because it provides no confirmation that symmetry has collapsed.
 In the absence of usable feedback, Expected Relief Probability does not increase, and injection remains unsolved.